- Angus to be a 'go to' area for business

 - maximise inclusion and reduce inequalities

 - communities to be strong, resilient, and led by citizens

 - Angus Council to be efficient and effective

 Digital services so good, people prefer to use them

 - we will provide digital services which become the preferred channel of contact because they are well designed, accessible and easy to use for all

 - we will provide efficient and continuously improving digital services which support council priorities for citizens, businesses, students and staff allowing them to grow and prosper

 We will achieve this vision by providing digital services which are:

 Better – designed with and for the customer

-We will make sure that our digital services are simple to use for everyone, not just people who are used to the internet.
+We will make sure that our digital services are accessible and simple to use for everyone, not just people who are used to the internet.